dariadiatlova/JBR_code_quality/README.md

 Additional computation details on metrics could be found in radon documentation https://radon.readthedocs.io/en/latest/intro.html#cyclomatic-complexity

 # How to run the script:
-1. Install radon library using pip install radon or conda install -c conda-forge radon.
+1. Install radon library using
+$pip install radon$ or $conda install -c conda-forge radon$.
-2. Locate the script in a directory with the files you want to score.
+3. Locate the script in a directory with the files you want to score.